tomquirk/linkedin-api/README.md

 It could be possible to document (and implement a nice interface for) this query language - as we add more endpoints to this project, I'm sure it will become more clear if such a thing would be possible (and if it's worth it).

-## Terms and Conditions

-By using this project, you agree to the following Terms and Conditions.
-We reserve the right to block any user of this repository that does not meet these conditions.

-### Usage

-This project may not be used for any of the following:

-- Commercial use
-- Spam
-- Storage of any Personally Identifiable Information
-- Personal abuse (i.e. verbal abuse)

-## Legal

-This code is in no way affiliated with, authorized, maintained, sponsored or endorsed by Linkedin or any of its affiliates or subsidiaries.
-This is an independent and unofficial API.
-Use at your own risk.

-This project violates Linkedin's User Agreement Section 8.2, and because of this, Linkedin may (and will) temporarily or permanently ban your account.
-We are not responsible for your account being banned.

-## Versioning Note

-**Tl;dr:** Don't use anything < v2.0.0a.

-Releases/tags for this package have not been kept up to date with changes and thus versions (like v1.0.0) are misleading and do not represent "stability".
-Eventually, v2.0.0 will be the "stable" release.